ocadotechnology/aimmo/docs/usage.md

 - Install both [Docker](https://www.docker.com/) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads), using: \* `brew update && brew cask install docker virtualbox`
 - Install a fixed version of Minikube, (current version is 0.25.2, this can be confirmed [here](https://github.com/ocadotechnology/aimmo/blob/b0fd1bf852b1b2630a8546d173798ec9a670c480/.travis.yml#L23)).
 To get this, run: \* `curl -Lo minikube https://storage.googleapis.com/minikube/releases/v0.25.2/minikube-darwin-amd64 && chmod +x minikube && sudo mv minikube /usr/local/bin/`
 - To install kubectl (Kubernetes), use: \* `curl -Lo kubectl https://storage.googleapis.com/kubernetes-release/release/v1.9.4/bin/darwin/amd64/kubectl && chmod +x kubectl && sudo mv kubectl /usr/local/bin/`
+- Install helm: `brew install helm`
+- Add agones repo to helm: `helm repo add agones https://agones.dev/chart/stable && helm repo update`
+- Create a minikube profile for agones: `minikube start -p agones`.
+- Set the minikube profile to agones: `minikube profile agones`, then install agones using helm: `helm install aimmo --namespace agones-system --create-namespace agones/agones`
 - Alter your `/etc/hosts` file by adding the following line to the end of the file: `192.168.99.100 local.aimmo.codeforlife.education`.
 You may need to use sudo for this step as the file is protected.
+The IP address may be different on your machine, double check it with `minikube -p agones ssh grep host.minikube.internal /etc/hosts` (get only the IP address from this output)
 - Follow the instructions for [deploying Portainer](https://portainer.io/install.html), to create a dashboard for your local docker containers.

 #### To run Kurono: